Caspian turtle: Systematics

 The spotted-bellied Caspian turtle (M. c. ventrimaculata) is endemic to the highlands of the Kor and Maharloo basins in southern Iran.
 It is distinguished from the M. c. caspica and M. c. siebenrocki subspecies by a yellow plastron with one or several irregularly shaped black spots on each scute.
 In older individuals this results in a complex plastral pattern of irregular dark markings.

-The western Caspian turtle (M. c. rivulata) ranges throughout southeastern Europe (former Yugoslavia to Greece, the Ionian Islands, Crete, and Cyprus), Bulgaria, eastern to south-central Turkey, coastal Syria, Lebanon, and Israel; records from the vicinity of Ankara and from Lake Emir are questioned by Fritz.
-This subspecies has narrow or fine reticulations on its carapace (which may be lost with age), and a totally black plastron and bridge.
+The western Caspian turtle, formerly M. c. rivulata and now recognized as its own species Mauremys rivulata, ranges throughout southeastern Europe (former Yugoslavia to Greece, the Ionian Islands, Crete, and Cyprus), Bulgaria, eastern to south-central Turkey, coastal Syria, Lebanon, and Israel; records from the vicinity of Ankara and from Lake Emir are questioned by Fritz.
+This species has narrow or fine reticulations on its carapace (which may be lost with age), and a totally black plastron and bridge.
 Age-related flavism may occur, resulting in a mainly yellow plastron with black reduced to the seams.
-This subspecies can be separated from melanistic M. c. caspica by differences in head, neck, and foreleg patterns.
-Its plastral formula usually is abd > fem > pect > gul > an > hum in both sexes, but variations of this have been described in Izmir populations.
+This species can be separated from melanistic M. c. caspica by differences in head, neck, and foreleg patterns.
+Its plastral formula usually is abd > fem > pect > gul > an > hum in both sexes, but variations of this have been described in İzmir populations.